Tuber melanosporum: Description

-External characteristics

 The round, dark brown fruiting bodies (ascocarps) have a black-brown skin with small pyramidal cusps.
 They have a strong, aromatic smell and normally reach a size of up to 10 cm.
 Some may be significantly larger, such as a black truffle found in 2012 in Dordogne with a mass of 1.277 kg.

 Their flesh is initially white, then dark.
 It is permeated by white veins, which turn brown with age.
-The spores are elliptical and measure about 22–55 µm by 20–35 µm.
+The spores are elliptical and measure about 22–55 μm by 20–35 μm.
 They are dark brown and covered with large spikes.